forge42dev/remix-hook-form/README.md

 If the form is submitted without js it will try to parse the formData object and covert it to the same format as the data object returned by `useRemixForm`.
 If the form is submitted with js it will automatically extract the data from the request object and validate it.

 getValidatedFormData is a utility function that can be used to validate form data in your action.
-It takes two arguments: the request object and the resolver function.
+It takes two arguments: the request/formData object and the resolver function.
 It returns an object with three properties: `errors`, `receivedValues` and `data`.
 If there are no errors, `errors` will be `undefined`.
 If there are errors, `errors` will be an object with the same shape as the `errors` object returned by `useRemixForm`.
 If there are no errors, `data` will be an object with the same shape as the `data` object returned by `useRemixForm`.

 The `receivedValues` property allows you to set the default values of your form to the values that were received from the request object.
 This is useful if you want to display the form again with the values that were submitted by the user when there is no JS present